-Ministers or Ministers of State who acquire vehicles, and their successors, are expected to continue using a vehicle over its useful life.
-The standard requires that executive vehicles not be replaced until they are 3 years old or have travelled at least 150,000 kilometres.
-The price limit indicated in paragraph 6.2.3 above will be reduced by 15 per cent if an executive vehicle is replaced before it reaches the 3-year or 150,000 kilometre standard.
-This will also apply in cases where the replacement vehicle selected is costing more than the lowest quoted price received by Public Works and Government Services Canada for the requested vehicle equipment and model.
-If a Minister's vehicle becomes surplus to requirements before its useful life is over, arrangements can be made for the vehicle to be redeployed through Public Works and Government Services Canada.
+Ministers and their successors, who acquire vehicles, are expected to continue using a vehicle over its useful life.
+The standard requires that executive vehicles not be replaced until they are three years old or have travelled at least 150,000 kilometres.
+The price limit indicated in section 6.2.3 above will be reduced by 15 per cent if an executive vehicle is replaced before it reaches the three-year or 150,000-kilometre standard.
+This will also apply in cases where the replacement vehicle selected costs more than the lowest quoted price received by PWGSC for the requested vehicle equipment and model.
+If a minister's vehicle becomes surplus to requirements before its useful life is over, arrangements can be made for the vehicle to be redeployed through PWGSC.
 A vehicle should not be disposed of outside the federal government when there are other eligible executives in need of it.

 All the costs of operating and maintaining the motor vehicle are borne by the department.
 However, no public funds shall be used to pay fines for traffic violations, including parking violations.
-To ensure that the taxable benefit portion of operating executive vehicles is uniformly calculated, Treasury Board requires the department to record all information about usage and costs of operations in a systematic manner.
+To ensure that the taxable benefit portion of operating executive vehicles is uniformly calculated, the Treasury Board requires the department to record all information about usage and operating costs in a systematic manner.

-Like any other government vehicle, Ministers' or Ministers' of State vehicles are expected to be registered with a private-sector fleet management company for fuel, maintenance and repair.
-This would generally be the same company that is used for the departmental fleet.
-A credit card is provided and should be used to pay for all required fuel, repairs and maintenance for the vehicle.
+Like all other government vehicles, those used by ministers are expected to be registered with a private-sector fleet management company for fuel, maintenance, and repair.
+This is generally the same company that is used for the departmental fleet.
+A credit card is provided and should be used to pay for all required fuel, repairs, and maintenance for the vehicle.
 The use of the card allows automatic capture of vehicle data in the departmental fleet database.

-Notwithstanding the normal government practice to "self-underwrite" government vehicles, all executive vehicles shall be fully insured commercially.
-Public Works and Government Services Canada is responsible for the purchase and administration of the proper insurance coverage.
+Notwithstanding the normal government practice to self-underwrite government vehicles, all executive vehicles shall be fully insured commercially.
+PWGSC is responsible for the purchase and administration of the proper insurance coverage.
 It pays up front for the coverage and invoices the appropriate departments accordingly on an annual basis.

-Further information on insurance can be found in section 6.5 of the Executive Vehicle Policy, and in section 5 of it's guidelines.
+Further information on insurance can be found in section 6.5 of the Executive Vehicle Policy, and in section 5 of the Policy's guidelines.